nickrusso42518/slt-netdevops/README.md

 `sudo easy_install pip`

-You can install the specific packages (really just Ansible and a YAML linter) using the  following command:
+You can install the required packages (really just Ansible and a YAML linter) using the following command:

 `pip install -r requirements.txt`

 You should have access to the `ansible` command on the correct version.

 ```
-$ ansible --version
+$ ansible --version | head -1
-ansible 2.6.2
+ansible 2.7.7
 ```

 ## Usage